Pre Workout For Beginners: The Ultimate Guide

 How to Store and Handle Pre-Workout Supplements

-Keep your pre-workout in a cool, dry place away from direct sunlight.
-Avoid humid areas like bathrooms.
-If it comes with a scoop, store it on top of the powder to prevent moisture buildup.
+- If your pre-workout comes with a scoop, keep it on top of the powder to help prevent moisture buildup.

 Pre-workout supplements are generally recommended for adults 18 and older.
 Teens and young adults should focus on proper nutrition and exercise habits before considering supplements.
 Always consult with a healthcare provider before starting any new supplement regimen, especially for younger individuals.